Unpolarized GPDs at small $x$ and non-zero skewness: Effects of skewness in high energy exclusive processes and GPDs

 Having derived the correction for skewness in the GPDs at small-$x$ and small-$\xi$, we can see how this correction affects an observable.
 Let us consider a generic deep inelastic scattering (DIS)-like process where an incoming probe with virtuality $q^2 = -Q^2$ quasi-elastically scatters off a hadronic target with averaged momentum $\bar P$ and produces an outgoing particle with momentum $q' = q - \Delta$, where we label $q'^2 = Q'^2$, following the usual DIS notation.
 Taking the center of mass energy squared for the process to be $s = 2 \bar{P} \vdot q \approx 2 \bar{P}^+ q^-$, we define $x = Q^2/s$ and

-In the case where a light-like particle is produced we have $2 \xi = x$ leading to no effect of skewness on the dipole amplitude in the LLA, since $\xi$ and $x$ are of comparable magnitude.
-In the case of a particle being produced with a large time-like momentum we can have $Q'^2 \gg Q^2 $ and thus $|\xi| \gg x$, such that the rapidity of the dipole amplitudes $N$ and $\cal O$ is set by $\xi$.
+In the case where a light-like particle is produced ($Q^{\prime \, 2} =0$, e.g., in DVCS), we have $2 \xi = x$ leading to no effect of skewness on the dipole amplitude in the LLA, since $\xi$ and $x$ are of comparable magnitude.
+In the case of a particle being produced with a large time-like momentum (DVMP or double DVCS) we can have $Q'^2 \gg Q^2 $ and thus $|\xi| \gg x$, such that the rapidity of the dipole amplitudes $N$ and $\cal O$ is set by $\xi$.
 This matches the treatment of processes such as the exclusive leptoproduction of heavy vector mesons in the literature, where we have $Q'^2 = M_h^2$ with the heavy meson mass $M_h$, thus setting the rapidity to be defined by $x$ of the parton, defined as $x_{\mathbb{P}} = 2 |\xi|$ (cf.~\cite{Mantysaari:2016jaz}).
 Here we have shown that this effective rapidity comes directly from a leading logarithmic analysis of the evolution of the dipole amplitude with non-zero longitudinal momentum transfer.

-We can also examine the effect of the skewness correction to evolution on the phenomenological GPDs.
-Often GPD models and parameterizations at small-$x$ and small-$\xi$ find that GPDs and PDFs are related by an order one parameter $R$ defined (for gluons) as
+We can also examine the effect of the skewness correction on the phenomenological GPDs at small $x$ and $\xi$.
+Often GPD models and parameterizations at small-$x$ and small-$\xi$ find that GPDs and PDFs are related by an order one parameter $R$, defined (for gluons) as

 (For brevity, we suppress the dependence on the renormalization scale $Q^2$ in all terms here and below.)
 This $R_g$ parameter is usually determined from GPD models and allows one to approximate the gluon GPD $H_g$ at small-$x$ and small-$\xi$ if the gluon PDF $f_g$ is known.
 Indeed, one can argue based on an expansion of the conformal moments of the GPDs at small-$\xi$ \cite{Shuvaev:1999ce,Martin:2008gqx} that this ratio is generically greater than one.
 Taking into account the evolution of the GPDs at small-$x$ and small-$\xi$ outside of the saturation regime, we find that a similar ratio,